spicata/into-the-shadow-garten/Chemistry/Shan_mei_Chem_answers.md

 Neutralisation
 ${K_2CO_3}_{(aq)}+{H_2SO_4}_{(aq)}\rightarrow{{K_2SO_4}_{(aq)}}+{{H_2O}_{(l)}}+{{CO_2}_{(g)}}$

-Combustion - This is wrong btw Heptane has 7 carbons, the formula shown is hexane (has 6 carbons, so i just wrote both) (assumed) correct formula:
+Combustion - This is wrong btw Heptane has 7 carbons, the formula shown is hexane (has 6 carbons, so i just wrote both), but this is kinda cringe
+(assumed) correct formula:
 ${{C_7H_{16}}_{(l)}}+{11{O_{2}}_{(g)}}\rightarrow{7{CO_{2}}_{(g)}}+{8{H_2O}_{(g)}}$